The Surrender of Breda: Color

 The painting's relatively light tonality and bright colors reveal the influence of Venetian painting.
-There is no use of violent reds or bright blues; rather calm brown colors with dark shadows in the foreground are used.
+There is no use of violent reds or bright blues; rather, calm brown colors with dark shadows in the foreground are used.
 Also, there is believed to be a connection between Velázquez's use of color, as he had taken a trip to Italy to study Renaissance art.
 In addition to the color techniques he became equipped to, Velázquez also gained improved skills with space, perspective and light.

 Subject matter

 At the center of the composition, Justinus van Nassau is seen surrendering and handing over the key of the city to Spinola and Spain.
-Spinola, the Genoese general, commanded the Spanish tercios which included pikeman, swordsman, and musketeers as displayed in the painting.
+Spinola, the Genoese general, commanded the Spanish tercios, which included pikemen, swordsmen, and musketeers as displayed in the painting.